-- Written by Alexandr Zamusinski Alexandr Zamusinski
+- Contributed by Alexandr Zamusinski Alexandr Zamusinski

 On March 6, 2008 UTS President Tyler Hendricks, Field Education Director Chris Antal and six UTS students attended a conference entitled “Religion in Multilateralism: Dodging the Pitfalls of Extremism”.
 The conference took place at the United Nations Headquarters, New York and was jointly organized by the United States Institute of Peace and the United Nations University.